itzbnny/StretchyVal/README.md

 ## Setup

-1. Run Valorant and make sure your video settings are set to fullscreen letterbox before running StretchyVal
+1. Run Valorant and make sure your video settings are set to windowed fullscreen/fill before running StretchyVal
 2. Run `StretchyVal.exe` (or `StretchyVal.py` if using source)
 3. Enter your desired stretch resolution width and height (default: 1440x1080)
 4. Check or uncheck **Apply Performance Upgrade** depending on your preference